azrdfa/brawl_companion/readme.md

 # Brawl Companion

-brawl companion is a collection of programs that can help you plan your strategy in playing brawl stars.
+Brawl Companion is a collection of programs that can help you plan your strategy in playing brawl stars.

 ## Available Feature